 Try A Little Feng Shui

-Feng shui is all about placing furniture and accessories so that you can maximize the positive energy in your home.
+Feng shui is all about placing quality items like Amish-made dining furniture and natural accessories so that you can maximize the positive energy in your home.
 It might seem silly, but it has been around for hundreds of years, and many people swear by it!
 Check out the principles and see what can apply to your life.

 Create An Altar